Sarkozy vows budget surplus, debt cut if re-elected

 He seemed to be trying to emulate hard-left candidate Jean-Luc Melenchon, who has stormed to third place in some opinion polls after leading a march of tens of thousands of leftists to "retake the Bastille" last month, symbolically re-enacting one of the high points of the 1789 French Revolution.

-Pre-empting Sarkozy's attack on his spending plans, Hollande told Canal+ television early on Thursday that if elected he would immediately order an audit of public finances and could freeze some spending plans.
+"We'll have the Court of Auditors carry out an evaluation immediately ... and freeze certain spending once we have the results," Hollande said in an interview on Canal+ television.

+The move appeared designed to prepare the ground for austerity measures that could be blamed on his predecessor's stewardship of France's debt and deficit.

-The battle over debt and deficit came after a cover story in the Economist weekly entitled "France in Denial" made waves in political circles by accusing the two rivals of lacking serious ideas for tackling the country's economic and fiscal problems.
+The battle over debt and deficit came after a cover story in the Economist weekly entitled "France in Denial" made waves in political circles by accusing both leading candidates of lacking serious ideas for tackling the country's economic and fiscal problems.

-Sarkozy said Hollande's plan to lower the retirement age to 60 from 62 for people who started work at age 18 or younger showed it was the Socialist who was in denial.
+Sarkozy said Hollande's plan to immediately lower the retirement age back to 60 from 62 for people who started work at age 18 or younger showed it was the Socialist who was in denial.

 "That proposal alone is a negation of the existence of the crisis, and the existence of an outside world," he said.